cms-ml/documentation/content/Resources/GPU_Resources/CMS_Resources/ml_cern_ch.md

 [`Kubeflow`](https://www.kubeflow.org/docs/started/introduction/) is a Kubernetes based ML toolkits aiming at making deployments of ML workflows simple, portable and scalable.
 In Kubeflow, *pipeline* is an important concept.
 Machine Learning workflows are discribed as a Kubeflow *pipeline* for execution.

 ## How to access
-[`ml.cern.ch`](https://ml.cern.ch) only accepts connection from CERN internet.
-Therefore, if you are outside of CERN a network tunneling will be needed (e.g. via `ssh -D` dynamical port forwarding as proxy).
+[`ml.cern.ch`](https://ml.cern.ch) only accepts connections from within the CERN network.
+Therefore, if you are outside of CERN, you will need to use a network tunnel (eg. via `ssh -D` dynamic port forwarding as a SOCKS5 proxy)...
 The main website are shown below.

 ![Untitled](./MLCERN_figs/Untitled.png)
 ## Examples